thatsLegit/thatsLegit/README.md

 My strongest skills are Javascript, Node.js, React, Sql, AdobeXd, Python(Flask, Machine learning, deep learning).<br>
 I can also work with PHP, Java, or Angular in the front.<br>

+#### Visit my website and know more about my projects ! http://ilyastepanov.tech/

 #### Contact me
 iliastepanov1996@gmail.com